zanna-37/I-E_Basis_2019/battle_03.md

 - Machines always know the best solution for the global prospective
 - Machine can quickly find mistakes and prevent crisis and deflation in an economic system
 - Making error is part of humans existence
-- experience is based on ERRORs and they may be costfull
+- Experience is based on errors and they may be costfull
-- machine → learn without the need of trivial mistakes (they are already been made by others and they just learn from them)
+- Machines learn without the need of trivial mistakes (they are already been made by others and they just learn from them)
 - More time (for humans) to focus on what matters

 ## Medicine